-Angelique Espinoza is a political consultant and activist and has served on multiple non-profit boards such as Open Boulder, Impact on Education, Dairy Center for the Arts, and Boulder Business and Professional Women.
+Angelique Espinoza is the Interim Director at the Museum of Boulder.
+She is a political consultant and activist and has served on multiple non-profit boards such as Open Boulder, Impact on Education, Dairy Center for the Arts, and Boulder Business and Professional Women.
 She served as the campaign manager for 2H Boulder Sugary Drink Tax in 2016 and was a 2016 candidate for Colorado State House.
 Angelique has collaborated with YWCA Boulder County in the past, and looks forward to contributing her political and multicultural acumen to the Board of Directors.

 Karen Furlani is the Risk Director, Jacobs Engineering.
 She brings 25+ years progressive experience in project management and global services leadership in the engineering and construction industry.
 She was a former Peace Corps volunteer in West Africa Urban Environmental Management.
 As the Engineer’s Week volunteer coordinator for a previous company, she liaised with local school districts and STEM teachers to develop opportunities to provide hands on STEM related activities throughout the Denver metro area.

 Allyn Harker is part of the team that successfully guided Boulder’s sugary beverage take to the ballot, through the election and into implementation.
 She has a Masters degree in Creative Writing and English Literature and also brings her talents as a physicist, former teacher and advocate to the YWCA.
 She is currently on the Dash and Bash Committee overseeing community engagement.